|JETBLUE PARK AT FENWAY SOUTH|

 There’s also a subtler signature item to the ballpark construction: the building material found on the walls of the ballpark structure.
 It’s unique to Florida, says Caudle: the blocks are augmented with sea shells, and when the surface is polished, it adds a unique sheen to the construction.

 And one final thing to note: unlike Fenway Park, JetBlue Park actually has a berm.
 Perfect for spring training.

 The ballpark is also used by the Gulf Coast Rookie League’s Red Sox.

 The Minnesota Twins also train in Fort Myers, while the Tampa Bay Rays train in nearby Port Charlotte.

 Spring Training History

 The Boston Red Sox have trained in the following locations: Charlottesville, Va.
 (1901); Augusta, Ga.
 (1902); Macon, Ga.
 (1903-1906); Little Rock (1907-1908); Hot Springs, Ark.
 (1909-1910); Redondo Beach, Cal.
 (1911); Hot Springs, Ark.
 (1912-1918); Tampa (1919); Hot Springs, Ark.
 (1920-1923); San Antonio (1924); New Orleans (1925-1927); Bradenton (1928-1929); Pensacola, Fla.
 (1930-1931); Savannah (1932); Sarasota (1933-1942); Medford, Mass.
 (1943-1944); Atlantic City (1945); Sarasota (1946-1958); Scottsdale (1959-1965); Winter Haven (1966-1992); Ft.
 Myers (1993-present).

-The Red Sox have been training at JetBlue Park since the ballpark opened.
+The Red Sox have been training at JetBlue Park since the ballpark opened in 2012.